dkrasne/visualizing_intertextuality/src/sankey.md

 <div style="font-size:smaller;">

-Eventually, subsets of this diagram will appear on the main page for the currently-selected portion of a work.
+A subset of this diagram is shown on the main page for the currently-selected portion of a work.

 *Some additional future work:*
 - *making the nodes repositionable*